 When your head itches because your scalp is dry, it’s distracting and unpleasant.
 Perhaps you’ve been using shampoo with sulfates that irritated your skin.
 Maybe it’s dandruff, dermatitis, or psoriasis.
-Whatever the reason is behind your dry and itchy scalp, you want a solution.
+Whatever the reason is behind your dry and itchy scalp, you need something to relieve the dryness.

 We’ll begin with gentle shampoos that clarify and moisturize, then move on to powerful over-the-counter dandruff-fighters.

 If you have dry and itchy scalp and sensitive scalp, then this product is a must-try for you.
 Its gentle cleansing and moisturizing formula are comprised of all natural and certified organic ingredients such as coconut oil, olive oil, sunflower oil, aloe vera, shea butter, and rosemary extract.
 It's mild enough that it is even safe for use on babies.

 This stands out from other natural products as it does not irritate the scalp and cause itchiness, as other natural products may still irritate sensitive scalp or skin, according to its users.
 You may need to give it some time, though, for its moisturizing properties to work on your scalp and hair.